KeinNiemand/MagicPHOViewer/README.md

 # What is Magic PHO Viewer
 PHO is supposed to be a forum and while the regular PHO formatting is trying it's best to look like a forum it can't really look a forum.
-This script changes uses the formating already present in PHO interludes and turns the PHO posts into posts that look like Sufficant Velocity posts.
+This script changes uses the formating already present in PHO interludes and turns the PHO posts into posts that look like Sufficant Velocity/Space Battles posts.

 # How to load/install